debasish-raychawdhuri/tuimail/README.md

 ### How It Works
 - Spell checking is enabled by default for Subject and Body fields
-- Misspelled words are detected as you type
+- Misspelled words are detected as you type and highlighted with a red background
 - The status bar shows spell check information and error count
 - Use `Alt+G` to get suggestions for the word at your cursor
 - Use `Alt+D` to add words to your personal dictionary